dpwiese/personal-website/content/posts/adaptive-pi-python.md

   W_{cl}(s)=\frac{(K+J\lambda)s+K\lambda}{Js^{2}+(K+J\lambda)s+K\lambda}
 \end{equation*}

-Stabilirt can be verified using the Routh-Hurwitz criterion: it will be stable if all of the coefficients of the characteristic polynomial have the same sign, which is of course the case given the non-negativity of the motor parameters and PI control gains.
+Stability can be verified using the Routh-Hurwitz criterion: it will be stable if all of the coefficients of the characteristic polynomial have the same sign, which is of course the case given the non-negativity of the motor parameters and PI control gains.

 \begin{equation*}
   J>0